Fallen Angel (comics)

-Fallen Angel is an American fictional comic book heroine, created and owned by writer Peter David and artist David López, who appeared in her own self-titled monthly series.
-It was originally published by DC Comics from July 2003 until it was canceled with issue #20 in May 2005 due to low sales.
+Fallen Angel is an American fictional comic book heroine created and owned by writer Peter David and artist David López, who appeared in her own self-titled monthly series.
+The series was originally published by DC Comics from July 2003 until it was canceled with issue #20 in May 2005 due to low sales.
 A second series, published through IDW Publishing, began in December 2005 and ran for 33 issues.
 It was followed by two mini-series, Fallen Angel: Reborn and Fallen Angel: Return of the Son, also published by IDW Publishing.

 While not completely without humor, it is a very dark book with morally ambiguous characters.
 It was also one of the few "mature readers" books that DC published outside of its Vertigo imprint and was created to serve as a "bridge" between the general-audience DC titles and its Vertigo titles.